VEuPathDB/puppet-irods/README.md

 #### `irods::icat::install_dev_pkgs`

 true or false.
 The default is `true`.
-This determines whether or not to install the irods-dev and irods-runtime packages.
+This determines whether or not to install the irods-devel and irods-runtime packages.

 #### `irods::icat::do_setup`